Navigating the Risks of Buggy Software Releases

 Performance Issues

 Performance bugs impact the efficiency and responsiveness of software.
 These issues can lead to slow load times, high resource consumption, or frequent crashes.
-For instance, a video editing application that causes system slowdowns or an online game that suffers from lag and latency are examples of performance-related bugs.
+For instance, a video trimming application that causes system slowdowns or an online game that suffers from lag and latency are examples of performance-related bugs.

 Security Vulnerabilities